ajawa-took/Mission-to-Mars/README.md

  - Sometimes, the scraping code throws "stale" "not attached to document" errors.
 I cannot tell what makes the difference: different runs of same code sometimes throw it and somtimes don't.
 Closing and opening the automated browser a lot seems to help.
 This may have something to do with old versions of everything: at the start of the course, on the advice of TAs, I set my environment to be python3.7 while lots of latest versions of packages want 3.8.

  - I was not able to cleanly scrape the 4 urls to click for the hemispheres scrape.
 My best efforts yeild 9 objects on the webpage being scraped, of which [1], [3], [5], and [7] are the ones we want.
+My code extracts those.